 It’s no secret that college is getting more expensive by the minute.
-For instance, the cost of education at a university rose from 23 to 38 percent between 2001 and 2010.
-That’s a huge climb!

 In attempts to make college possible, many students take out student loans in pursuit of their higher education.
 While an investment in education is one of the best a person can make, loans can pile up and lead to large amounts of debt.